Pakistani Christian Asia Bibi 'has price on her head'

 Human right groups and Christian organisations want the law abolished.

 "It was designed as an instrument of persecution," says Ali Hasan Dayan, of Human Rights Watch in Pakistan.
-"It's discriminatory and abusive."'Hanging sword'
+"It's discriminatory and abusive."

 While most of those charged under the law are Muslims, campaigners say it is an easy tool for targeting minorities, in this overwhelmingly Muslim state.